godotengine/godot-docs/classes/class_openxrinteractionprofilemetadata.rst

 \ ``display_name`` is the name shown to the user. ``openxr_path`` is the top level path being registered. ``openxr_extension_name`` is optional and ensures the top level path is only used if the specified extension is available/enabled.

-When a top level path ends up being bound by OpenXR, a :ref:`XRPositionalTracker<class_XRPositionalTracker>` is instantiated to manage the state of the device.
+When a top level path ends up being bound by OpenXR, an :ref:`XRPositionalTracker<class_XRPositionalTracker>` is instantiated to manage the state of the device.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |required| replace:: :abbr:`required (This method is required to be overridden when extending its base class.)`